NPDeehan/camunda-slack-agent-template/README.md

 ---

 4. Open the file to confirm it loads correctly — you should see the process diagram with the Slack start event on the left and the agent sub-process in the centre.
+5. Update the process **name** and **ID** to something that reflects your use case.
+Click on an empty area of the canvas to select the process itself, then edit the **Name** and **ID** fields in the properties panel on the right.
+The ID is used as the process definition key in Operate and Tasklist, so choose something meaningful and unique to your project.

 > Do not deploy yet.
 You need to update the secret placeholders in the model first (Step 2), then collect your credentials (Steps 3 and 4), before deploying.